Amyl and the Sniffers Q&A: ‘Feel like rotisserie chicken? You’ve gotta be that bird!’

 Formed of singer Amy Taylor, drummer Bryce Wilson, guitarist Dec Martens and bassist Fergus Romer, they released their self-titled debut album in 2019.
 A follow-up, Comfort to Me, was released in 2021, and charted in the Top 40 in the UK.

-We caught up with them ahead of their Coachella performance to find out what they have lined up, and how their festival experience is going so far.
+We caught up with them ahead of their debut Coachella performance to find out what they have lined up, and how their festival experience is going so far.

 Welcome to Coachella!
 Where have you guys come from?